Ready to Get Your Logo?

 Draw Logo Samples on Paper

-Instead of searching for various logo ideas on your computer screen, try drawing your logo ideas on paper.
+Instead of searching for various logo ideas on your computer screen, try drawing your logo ideas on white paper.
 Drawing is a great method that will allow you to fully hash out your ideas simply because it is easy to draw various design elements without being constrained by your computer.
 You can erase, sketch, and let your ideas flower without any limitations.
 This usually leads to great logo designs.
 Do not be afraid if you view your sketches as not good or underdeveloped.
 Getting them down on paper is getting the ideas out of your head.
 You do not have to be a fantastic drawer in order to show your idea.
 It is much easier for an idea to come to life if it is on paper than if it is in your head.
 The best part about putting your ideas down on paper is that you can edit them infinitely.
 While it might be hard to carry a laptop everywhere and be able to make last-minute changes, paper improves upon this.
 You could be waiting in your car in the drive-through line and be able to edit your design.
 You could be in a waiting room or waiting to pick your kids up from school.
 Paper gives you the flexibility to work on your logo anywhere and at any time.
 Even holding up your sketches to a mirror allows your brain to look at it in a different way that could prove beneficial.
 Just remember, if you are getting frustrated or feel like you are hitting a wall, simply put your paper down for a time and take a break.
 This will allow your brain to think about your design in a way that is less intrusive.
 After a small break, coming back to it could prove to be very helpful.
 Continue reading for the last of the designing a logo tips.

 Get Colleague and Customer Input